CSC207-UofT/Course-Project-group-045/Progress Report.md

 in the future items will be scattered across coordinates of the 2D array that can be picked up by characters on the map.

-As if phase 0 we have 1 subclass for the Map Class
+As if phase 0 we have 1 subclass for the Map Class:

-CLass Grass: This would be a subclass of Class Map and would serve as a default terrain type, not giving any benefits or penalties for characters
+  Grass Class: This would be a subclass of Class Map and would serve as a default terrain type, not giving any benefits or penalties for characters

-Game Class:

 Classes that we have planned in our CRC model, but have yet to implement it as of phase 0.